/**

 * 16 KB (16,384 kilobytes).
 For CloudFront distributions, you can increase the

-* limit in the web ACL's AssociationConfig
+* limit in the web ACL's AssociationConfig, for additional processing

 * fees.